The Best Toddler Car Seats That Are Reliably Safe

 The good news: There are primarily two kinds of toddler car seats.
 See which one makes the most sense for your family before you begin shopping.

-• Convertible car seats.
-This may be the most popular option when transitioning from an infant seat.
+This may be the most popular option when transitioning from an infant car seat.
 In fact, some parents forgo the infant seat altogether and opt for a convertible seat with an infant insert.
-One of the best features of this type of toddler car seat: it allows your little one to remain rear-facing for longer (which is the safest way to travel under the age of two, according to the American Academy of Pediatrics).
+One of the best features of this type of toddler car seat: It allows your little one to remain rear-facing for longer.
+According to the American Academy of Pediatrics (AAP) this is the safest way to travel for children under the age of two.
 Once baby reaches the rear-facing height and weight limit, the seat converts to forward-facing; some models also transition to booster seats.
-The one drawback many parents note, though, convertibles tend to be on the heavy side, so you’ll want to consider how often you’ll be taking this in and out of the car.
-Check out our best picks for convertibles here.
+The main drawback many parents note: Convertibles tend to be on the heavy side, so you’ll want to consider how often you’ll be moving this in and out of your car.

 When can a toddler face forward in a car seat?
-Once your child is age 2 or reaches the rear-facing height and weight limit (around 40 pounds), experts say a front-facing car seat is a great option.
+Once your child hits the 2 year mark or reaches the rear-facing height and weight limit (around 40 pounds), experts say a front-facing car seat is a great option.
 The thing parents love most?
-How easy it is to interact with your little one and keep an eye on her from the rearview mirror.
+How easy it is to interact with your little one and keep an eye on them from the rearview mirror.

 The best car seat for a toddler is one that’s safe and installed correctly.
 To that end, whichever toddler car seat you choose, you’ll want to make sure you’re using it correctly for every ride.
 Here are some tips to keep top of mind.

 Rear-facing toddler car seats